rpellerin/rpellerin.github.io/content/living-in-the-usa.md

 In this article, I will explain and describes my daily life there.
 Hence, this article will be updated on a regular basis.

 # Places I want to visit/Things I want to do while I'm there

+First, I want to take advantage of being in California to travel a bit and expand my knowledge of the American culture.
+So, I'd like to do and see:

 ## In San Francisco